Costa Rica on a budget – How much does it cost?

-Is it possible to visit Costa Rica on a budget?
-Yes, absolutely.
+Are you wondering how much does a trip to Costa Rica cost?
 Here’s how much we spent while experiencing the best of the country.

-With the beautiful national parks, tropical wildlife, adventurous activities and friendly locals, Costa Rica’s popularity is rising year after year – and so are the prices.
+With beautiful national parks, tropical wildlife, adventurous activities, and friendly locals, Costa Rica’s popularity is rising year after year – and so are the prices.

 Read next: How to spend 10 days in Costa Rica